 Beachwood is a somewhat small coastal borough (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 11,214 people and three constituent neighborhoods, Beachwood is the 187th largest community in New Jersey.

-Beachwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, Beachwood isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Beachwood are a mix of both white- and blue-collar jobs.
 Overall, Beachwood is a borough of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Beachwood who work in office and administrative support (15.66%), sales jobs (9.66%), and teaching (7.87%).

 Because of many things, Beachwood is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Beachwood really has some of the features that families look for when choosing a good community to raise children.
 Is Beachwood perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.